How Suppliers Can Make Chargebacks a Thing of the PastBy: Pasquale Gatti | February 12, 2021

 Today’s ultra-competitive business landscape doesn’t leave much room for error.
-As a business, you can’t afford to throw money down the drain.
-However, that’s exactly what many companies do when they incur vendor deductions.
+As a supplier, you can’t afford to throw money down the drain.
+However, that’s exactly what many companies are doing when it comes to chargebacks.

-In fact, did you know that companies who work with EDI can squander up to 1% of their top line revenue to pay for chargebacks, penalties, and other fees?
+In fact, did you know that companies who work with EDI can squander up to 2% of their top line revenue to pay for chargebacks, penalties, and other fees?
 This is mostly due to inherent flaws in transaction processes—more specifically, a lack of proactive monitoring of late shipments or payments.
+Shocking, right?

 That said, not all hope is lost.
 Solving this issue is possible with the proper tools and a top-down management commitment to implement best practices and avoid paying such hefty fees.

 There are three types of vendor deductions: preventable, unauthorized, and authorized.
 Preventable deductions are usually compliance or data-related errors while unauthorized are classified by shortages or returns.
 Authorized deductions consist of co-op or discounts that were applied.

-Today, many companies find themselves doing business with Amazon, the world’s largest retailer, so we’re going to focus on them for the sake of argument.
+Today, many companies find themselves doing business with Amazon, so we’re going to focus on them for the sake of argument.
 When we take a look at Amazon chargebacks specifically, we discover fees that can really put a dent in your bottom line.
 The most commonly cited reason for chargebacks is late, unreadable, missing, or incorrect ASNs (advance ship notice) or POAs (purchase order acknowledgments).
 It’s important to understand that Amazon issues chargeback fees based on the following criteria:

 - 1% of cost for late POAs or POA changes